 I love pizza.
 In my house, Monday night is traditionally pizza night.

 I’ll often make my own pizza from scratch, but that takes time and effort.
 Sometimes we order pizza, but that gets really expensive, and I can’t really personalize it the way I want to.

 And honestly, sometimes I want not only me but my whole family to eat more veggies.
 That’s where this Mediterranean pizza comes in.

-I love how cauliflower gets swapped into so many dishes now, and the Green Giant Cauliflower Pizza Crust is a great example.
-You can easily find it at Walmart with the frozen veggies.
+I love how cauliflower gets swapped into so many dishes now, and the cauliflower pizza crusts are a perfect example.

 The crust is already prepped, which saves me a ton of time.
 Give it a quick bake by itself while you prep the toppings, then add them and bake until your cheesy is golden and bubbly.